Adam Cvijanovic: Career

-Though Cvijanovic is a self-taught artist, he has lectured widely and had exhibitions throughout many prominent galleries,.
+Though Cvijanovic is a self-taught artist, he has lectured widely and had exhibitions throughout many prominent galleries.

 He had a solo exhibition at UCLA Hammer Museum in 2005 and exhibited with Peter Garfield at MASS MoCA in 2007.
 His paintings have also been featured in exhibitions at P.S.
 1 Contemporary Art Center in New York and the "USA Today" exhibition, curated from the collection of Charles Saatchi at the Royal Academy in London.
 "USA Today" traveled to the State Hermitage Museum, St. Petersburg, Russia.
 In 2008 he had works exhibited at the New Orleans Biennial, the Walker Arts Center, and the Liverpool Biennial at the Tate Liverpool.

-In 2013 he was commissioned to create the painting 10,000 Feet, a large scale mural of Indiana countryside at the Alexander Hotel in Indianapolis, Indiana.
+In 2013, he was commissioned to create the painting 10,000 Feet, a large scale mural of Indiana countryside at the Alexander Hotel in Indianapolis, Indiana.

+From 2024 to 2025 Cvijanovic created the twelve-panel mural What's So Funny About Peace, Love, and Understanding in the narthex of St. Patrick's Cathedral in New York City; the first major addition to the cathedral in 75 years.
+The mural was unveiled on September 17, 2025, in the cathedral by the Archbishop of New York Cardinal Timothy Dolan.

+Personal life

 Cvijanovic was married to the cabaret singer and psychic Peri Lyons from 1992 to 2007.